Myrica gale: Food and medicine

-The leaves can be dried to make tea, and both the nutlets and dried leaves can be used to make a seasoning.
+The leaves can be dried to make tea, and both the nutlets and leaves can be used (either chopped or dried) to make a seasoning.

 In north-western Europe (Germany, Belgium and the Netherlands), it was much used in a mixture called gruit as a flavouring for beer from the Middle Ages to the 16th century, but it fell into disuse after hops supplanted gruit herbs for political and economic reasons.
 In modern times, some brewers have revisited this historic technique and in Denmark and Sweden the plant is commonly used to prepare home-flavoured schnaps.